Victorian Public Sector Data Sharing Policy

 Scope of this policy

-While use of this Heads of Agreement to document particular arrangements helps foster consistency and expedite sharing, it is not mandatory.
+While use of this Heads of Agreement (and its template annexures) to document particular arrangements helps foster consistency and expedite sharing, it is not mandatory.
 Signatories are free to document such arrangements using alternative instruments or agreements.
 In addition, this Heads of Agreement does not affect any existing data sharing arrangements that signatories have in place.

 This policy also does not apply to ‘restricted data’ as defined under the VDS Act.
 Restricted data refers to data relating to the identity of confidential sources or those included in a witness protection program, national security or the disclosure of investigative measures or procedures.